LEGOLAND vs Disneyland? Are you struggling to choose the perfect theme park for your family vacation?

 I’m not saying LEGOLAND is cheap because it definitely is not!
 But it will be the more affordable of the two.

 Ticket prices at LEGOLAND California are cheaper than tickets for Disneyland.
 Plus at Disneyland, you will encounter SO many tempting food, snack, and merchandise options that it might be hard to stick to a budget here.

-However, that being said if you are on a tight budget you can definitely still go to Disneyland.
+However, that being said if you are on a tight budget you can still go to Disneyland.
 A great tip for those visiting Disneyland on a budget is to bring your own food into the parks.
 Food at Disney can be very pricy and this is an excellent way to save a lot of money.

 Which is more fun: LEGOLAND or Disneyland?

 Let’s first talk about the kids!
 Which theme park is more fun for kids, depends on the kid.

 Do you have a kid that loves playing with LEGOS, or loves watching The LEGO Movie, LEGO Ninjago, or LEGO City Adventures?
 Or do you have a kid whose dream is to swim with giant-size LEGO bricks? 🏊♂️ 🧱 (Well maybe not, but this was my kid! 🤣).

 If either of these is the case, then LEGOLAND might be more fun than Disneyland for your kid!

 Let me tell you just how much fun my youngest kid had when we went!
 We went to LEGOLAND California when my youngest had just turned 6.
 He had been asking to go for a while and his dream was to swim in the pool with the giant-size LEGOS at the LEGOLAND Hotel.
 He had such an amazing time at LEGOLAND Resort that he was in tears when it was time to leave.

 There is definitely a right time for LEGOLAND and if you go at that right time, your kid will have a lot of fun!